mezbauddin/mvp-wp-plugin/README.md

 1. Upload plugin to `/wp-content/plugins/`
 2. Activate it from the Plugins screen
-3. Go to `Microsoft MVP` menu to configure
+3. Go to `MVP Link Tracker` menu to configure

 ## 🛡 Privacy & GDPR